Blue–green distinction in language: Chahta

 The Choctaw language has two words, okchʋko and okchʋmali, which have different meanings depending on the source.
-In 1852 okchakko is translated variously as pale blue or pale green, okchakko chohmi is given as swarthy, and okchamali is defined as deep blue, gray, green, or sky blue.
+In 1852 okchakko was translated variously as 'pale blue' or 'pale green', okchakko chohmi is given as swarthy, and okchamali is defined as 'deep blue', 'gray', 'green', or 'sky blue'.
 In 1880, okchakko and okchʋmali are both given as blue, and green is not specifically listed as a color.
-In an 1892 dictionary, okchamali is deep blue or green, okchakko is pale blue or bright green, and a third word kili̱koba is bright green (resembling a kili̱kki, a species of parrot).
+In an 1892 dictionary, okchamali is deep blue or green, okchakko is pale blue or bright green, and a third word kili̱koba is 'bright green' (resembling a kili̱kki, a species of parrot).
 By 1915, the authoritative Byington dictionary gives okchako as blue and okchamali as green, blue, gray, verdant.
-A coursebook from 2001 differentiates based on brightness, giving okchʋko as bright blue/green and okchʋmali as pale or dull blue/green.
-Modern usage in the Choctaw Nation of Oklahoma language school is to use okchʋko for blue and okchʋmali for green, with no distinction for brightness.
+A coursebook from 2001 differentiates based on brightness, giving okchʋko as 'bright blue/green' and okchʋmali as 'pale or dull blue/green'.
+Modern usage in the Choctaw Nation of Oklahoma language school is to use okchʋko for 'blue' and okchʋmali for 'green', with no distinction for brightness.